 - Annual Review Report (annual).

 Personalised Learning Plans (PLPs) are written at the start of every half term and reviewed at the end of the half term, though targets may be completed and renewed at any time.
-The PLP format is divided into five areas from Educational Health Care Plan:
+The PLP format is divided into five areas from the Educational Health Care Plan:

 - Communication and interaction( Speaking and Listening, SLAT, ICT)